plexus/yaks/yaks/README.md

 * `:mapper` : Use a specific for each instance, will be derived from the class name if omitted (see Policy vs Configuration)
 * `:collection_mapper` : For mapping the collection as a whole, this defaults to Yaks::CollectionMapper, but you can subclass it for example to add links or attributes on the collection itself
 * `:rel` : Set the relation (symbol or URI) this association has with the object.
 Will be derived from the association name and the configured rel_template if ommitted
+* `:if`: Only render the association if a condition holds
 * `:link_if`: Conditionally render the association as a link.
 A `:href` option is required

 ```ruby